Sign up for our free weekly newsletter

 - Tactic 2: Co-opting academia: How academics and universities came to Monsanto’s aid

-- Tactic 3: Mobilizing third-party allies: Meet the Merchants of Poison: The front groups and PR allies Monsanto relied on to defend its products
+- Tactic 3: Mobilizing third-party allies: Meet the Merchants of Poison

-- Tactic 4: Tracking and attacking critics: Documents detail Monsanto-led attacks on scientists
+- Tactic 4: Tracking and attacking critics: Bayer-led attacks on scientists

-- Tactic 5: Weaponizing the web: How pesticide companies dominate Google News searches
+- Tactic 5: Weaponizing the web: How pesticide groups dominate Google News searches

 “The pesticide industry is not just following in the footsteps of Big Tobacco and Big Oil, they co-wrote the playbook — from their attacks on Silent Spring author Rachel Carson 60 years ago to the recent Monsanto-led assault on the cancer researchers of the World Health Organization,” said Stacy Malkan, lead author of the report and co-founder of U.S. Right to Know.